South Side aldermen organize first-ever Englewood Summit

 CHICAGO — South Side aldermen are turning to the old proverb "in unity, there is strength,” and say more can be done for their area if they stand and work together.

-Monday they are holding a town hall meeting to help promote the area and seek the input of their constituents.
+They held a town hall meeting Monday to help promote the area and seek the input of their constituents.

 The hope is to work together for a common goal.